This topic provides an overview of how Greenplum Database processes queries. Understanding this process can be useful when writing and tuning queries.

 SELECT customer, amount FROM sales JOIN customer USING (cust_id) WHERE dateCol = '04-30-2016';

-Figure 3 shows the query plan.
+The following figure shows the query plan.
 Each segment receives a copy of the query plan and works on it in parallel.

 The query plan for this example has a redistribute motion that moves tuples between the segments to complete the join.
 The redistribute motion is necessary because the customer table is distributed across the segments by